contentstack/contentstack-cli-tsgen/README.md

 ```

 ## Migration
-See the v3 [Migration Guide](https://github.com/contentstack/contentstack-cli-tsgen/blob/master/MIGRATION.md) if you are migrating from v2 or older.
+Refer to the [Migration Guide](https://github.com/contentstack/contentstack-cli-tsgen/blob/master/MIGRATION.md) version 3 if you are migrating from version 2 or older.

 ## How to use this plugin